It goes without saying that moving into dorms means facing new challenges. One of them is managing food amongst academic pressure and others.

-If not utilized properly, toasters can cause fires.
-A toaster oven might easily spark a fire if it is turned on and left unattended.
+If not utilized properly, toaster ovens can cause fires.
+A toaster oven might spark a fire if it is turned on and left unattended.
 Furthermore, toaster ovens can consume excess energy and produce a lot of heat.
 Not only that, but toaster ovens have exposed heating coils, so there must be proper ventilation.
 Resident hall rooms don’t have proper ventilation, which increases the risk of fire and is hazardous to the safety of self and others.

-Most university students are careless and neglect to unplug their toasters when they aren’t using them.
+Most university students are careless and neglect to unplug their appliances when they aren’t using them.
 Colleges can’t afford the risk of students getting harmed or needing to rebuild a dorm damaged by a fire.

 As a result, it’s best to keep in mind that you’re now attending a university.
 The fact that they have policies in place and you want to feel secure makes this a win-win situation.

 Can You Use Toaster Oven In A Dorm Building?